westpoint-robotics/usma_embedded_computer/rpi3.md

 ### 1. Installing OS (Ubuntu MATE)
  *Our disk is going to be a microSDHC Card.
 Use one with memory greater than 8GB and speed class higher than 10. [[1]](https://ubuntu-mate.org/raspberry-pi/) [[2]](https://www.youtube.com/watch?v=m5QXsKSwt-c)*

-#### *To create the OS Disk using a Windows machine:*
  - Your SD Card, if not brand new, may have sector errors and odd partions.
 It is always advisable to format the drive before laying down the OS.
 You may download and use [this](https://www.sdcard.org/downloads/formatter_4/) tool.

+#### *To create the OS Disk using a Windows machine (Recommended):*
  - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.2 LTS for Raspberry Pi.
- - Once download is complete, the .xz file size should be about 1.2GB.
-Use [7-Zip](http://www.7-zip.org/) or [WinZip](http://www.winzip.com/win/en/downwz.html) to extract the image.
+Once download is complete, the .xz file size should be about 1.2GB.
- - Use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or [Etcher](https://github.com/resin-io/etcher/releases/download/v1.3.1/Etcher-Setup-1.3.1-x64.exe) to write the image onto the SD card.
- - Open Disk Imager and select path to the image you extracted in the above step.
-Also select the target device to write onto.
-This would be the drive corresponding to the SD Card reader (Example- F: or H:)
+ - Use [Etcher](https://github.com/resin-io/etcher/releases/download/v1.3.1/Etcher-Setup-1.3.1-x64.exe) to write the image onto the SD card.
+The target device to write onto would be the drive corresponding to the SD Card reader (Example- F: or H:)

 #### *To create the OS Disk using a Linux machine:*
 - *Option 1*: Using the 'dd' utility in command line:
   - `sudo apt-get install gddrescue xz-utils`
-  - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.1 LTS for Raspberry Pi.
-Once download is complete, the .xz file size should be about 1.1GB.
+  - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.2 LTS for Raspberry Pi.
+Once download is complete, the .xz file size should be about 1.2GB.
   - `cd Downloads/`
   - `unxz ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz`
   - The microSDHC Card maybe present as /sd**a** or /sd**b**.
 You can identify the device name by `ls /dev/sd*`